Snowstorm essentials checklist

 • A propane or kerosene space heater rated for indoor use

-Some members of your household may have unique needs, so make sure they’re factored into your shopping list as well:
+Some members of your household may have unique needs, so make sure you've factored in any essential snowstorm items they may need into your shopping list as well:

 • At least a one-week supply of prescription medication and medical supplies